Annaly Capital Management Inc (NLY) Shares Decline Despite Market Challenges - News Heater

-The stock price of Annaly Capital Management Inc (NYSE: NLY) has dropped by -0.67 compared to previous close of 17.84.
-Despite this, the company has seen a fall of -5.79% in its stock price over the last five trading days.
-Zacks Investment Research reported 2023-10-06 that Annaly Capital Management (NLY) closed the most recent trading day at $17.72, moving -0.67% from the previous trading session.
+The stock price of Annaly Capital Management Inc (NYSE: NLY) has dropped by -1.41 compared to previous close of 17.78.
+Despite this, the company has seen a fall of -1.07% in its stock price over the last five trading days.
+Zacks Investment Research reported 2023-10-12 that In the latest trading session, Annaly Capital Management (NLY) closed at $17.78, marking a -1.71% move from the previous day.

 Is It Worth Investing in Annaly Capital Management Inc (NYSE: NLY) Right Now?

-Additionally, the 36-month beta value for NLY is 1.46.
-There are mixed opinions on the stock, with 6 analysts rating it as a “buy,” 0 rating it as “overweight,” 5 rating it as “hold,” and 0 rating it as “sell.”
+compared to its average ratio and a 36-month beta value of 1.45.
+Analysts have mixed views on the stock, with 6 analysts rating it as a “buy,” 0 as “overweight,” 5 as “hold,” and 0 as “sell.”

-The average price predicted by analysts for NLY is $22.00, which is $4.4 above the current price.
-The public float for NLY is 492.35M and currently, short sellers hold a 2.60% ratio of that float.
-The average trading volume of NLY on October 09, 2023 was 3.81M shares.
+The average price point forecasted by analysts for Annaly Capital Management Inc (NLY) is $22.00, which is $4.59 above the current market price.
+The public float for NLY is 492.35M, and currently, short sellers hold a 2.79% ratio of that float.
+The average trading volume of NLY on October 16, 2023 was 3.81M shares.

 NLY’s Market Performance

-NLY’s stock has seen a -5.79% decrease for the week, with a -10.28% drop in the past month and a -9.31% fall in the past quarter.
-The volatility ratio for the week is 3.13%, and the volatility levels for the past 30 days are at 2.10% for Annaly Capital Management Inc. The simple moving average for the past 20 days is -9.23% for NLY’s stock, with a -12.13% simple moving average for the past 200 days.
+NLY’s stock has seen a -1.07% decrease for the week, with a -14.86% drop in the past month and a -12.83% fall in the past quarter.
+The volatility ratio for the week is 2.18%, and the volatility levels for the past 30 days are at 2.26% for Annaly Capital Management Inc The simple moving average for the past 20 days is -7.49% for NLY’s stock, with a -12.62% simple moving average for the past 200 days.

 Analysts’ Opinion of NLY